Tiverton, Rhode Island: Recent events

 In July 1997 the National Weather Service (NWS) based in Taunton, Massachusetts established a cooperative weather station in the Stone Bridge Village section of town.
 Named Tiverton-2SW, this station serves as an official meteorological recording station for the town of Tiverton.
 Data from Tiverton-2SW is collected by the NWS in Taunton, Massachusetts as well as the National Climatic Data Center in Asheville, North Carolina.
+The NWS closed this station in 2018.
+The station was dismantled in 2021.

 As of 2006, retail shops are the major employers in the town.
 Since the mid-20th century, Tiverton has grown as a summer resort and residential area, and as a suburb of Fall River, Massachusetts.
 During the 1960s, Route 24 was constructed through the northern part of the town, connecting Tiverton with Newport, Rhode Island via the Sakonnet River Bridge.

 In 2002, contaminated soil, including some soil that was blue, was discovered in the Bay Street neighborhood of Tiverton.
 In 2003, private property testing began.
 Contaminants including arsenic, lead, cyanide, and more were found at levels above residential exposure guidelines.
 Residents have been prohibited from digging in the soil.
 ENACT (Environmental Neighborhood Awareness Committee of Tiverton) advocates on behalf of the community.
 Property values in the neighborhood have plummeted due to the contamination and the moratorium on digging soil, which meant that residents of this neighborhood have lost their home equity.
 One of ENACT's successes has been the passage of legislation to create the Environmentally Contaminated Home Ownership (ECHO) loan program, which provides loans for people whose home equity has been sharply reduced due to contamination.
 The Rhode Island Department of Environmental Management (RIDEM) has been involved in developing work plans to treat the contamination.

 On September 1, 2018, the Tiverton Casino Hotel (now Bally's Tiverton) was opened to the public, after Twin River Worldwide Holdings closed the Newport Grand Casino and moved its gaming license to the new facility.